openweb3-io/miniapps/apps/docs/platform/main-button.md

 the ability to control the button text, its active state, button and inner loader visibility.
 It is also possible to update text and background colors.

-To update any of the Main Button properties, Telegram Mini Apps provides the [web_app_setup_main_button](methods.md#web-app-setup-main-button) method.
+To update any of the Main Button properties, Openweb3 Mini Apps provides the [web_app_setup_main_button](methods.md#web-app-setup-main-button) method.
-When user clicks the Main Button, Telegram application emits the [main_button_pressed](events.md#main-button-pressed) event.
+When user clicks the Main Button, Openweb3 application emits the [main_button_pressed](events.md#main-button-pressed) event.

 ::: tip